The Red Maids’ School

-The school is situated on a four hectare parkland site comprising mature trees, playing fields and an stylistically eclectic group of buildings ranging in style from Victorian to a contemporary Sixth Form building completed in 2012.
-The school have an impressive vision and plan over the coming decade to improve and upgrade their facilities in keeping with the educational needs of today.
+The school is situated on a four hectare parkland site comprising of mature trees, playing fields and a group of buildings ranging in style from Victorian to a contemporary sixth form building completed in 2012.
+The school have an impressive vision and plan, over the coming decade, to improve and upgrade their facilities inline with the educational needs of today.

 Our work includes the refurbishment of the main building, replacing the Denmark Hall with a new multi-purpose hall and performance space, classrooms and external landscape between buildings.
 Stride Treglown architects, town planners and landscape teams have worked with the school and project managers CCM.